-As development occurs where public water and sewer are planned, developers must submit numerous documents for approval by many county agencies.
-DUSWM routinely provides reviews to the Community Development Division on all types of plans submitted, where county public water and sewer are affected (not municipalities).
-For example, DUSWM provides technical reviews on rezoning cases, Phase II PUD plans, preliminary (Phase III) plans, site plans, sketch plans, board of appeals cases, determinations of adequacy for the county's Adequate Public Facilities Ordinance (APFO), and amendments to the water and sewer plan, to name a few.
+As development occurs where public water and sewer are planned, developers must submit numerous documents for approval by many County agencies.
+DUSWM routinely provides reviews to the Planning and Permitting Division on all types of plans submitted, where County public water and sewer are affected (not municipalities).
+For example, DUSWM provides technical reviews on rezoning cases, Phase II PUD plans, preliminary (Phase III) plans, site plans, sketch plans, board of appeals cases, determinations of adequacy for the county's Adequate Public Facilities Ordinance (APFO) and amendments to the water and sewer plan, to name a few.

 For water systems, staff must determine if there are adequate source facilities, storage tanks, pumping stations and sufficient capacity to provide maximum daily demand and meet peak hourly demands during fire flows.
 The distribution system must be capable of providing minimum required residual pressure to the development.